Kokeshi: Art and Nature

 • A time for contemplation: Koyo is a time to stop and admire the beauty of nature, and to reflect on the changing seasons.

-• An historical connection: The tradition of appreciating autumn leaves began during Japan’s Heian period..
+• A historical connection: The tradition of appreciating autumn leaves began during Japan’s Heian period.

-• A Pilgrimage: Since the eighth century, Japanese people have made annual pilgrimages to mountains, gorges, and temples to enjoy the charging leaves.
+• A Pilgrimage: Since the eighth century, Japanese people have made annual pilgrimages to mountains, gorges, and temples to enjoy the changing leaves.

-• A graphic motif: Autumn color are used in many ways, including in kimono, yukatas, kokeshi, hand fans, and Shoji screens and Byobu room dividers.
+• A graphic motif: Autumn colors are used in many ways, including in kimono, yukatas, kokeshi, hand fans, Shoji screens, and Byobu room dividers.

 • An autumn culinary treat: Momiji tempura is a dish made from maple leaves that are fried in tempura batter.